 The Realities of 2020

 Many associations are discovering they are now behind their for-profit competitors.
 The realities of 2020 have accelerated their transformation at every stage of the learning systems life cycle from business case, requirements definition, RFP, contracting, deployment, content development, improvement – everything.

 In the face of uncertainty and the lack of a key medium, associations are rewriting their short and long term content playbook and beginning the transformation to regain their leadership position.

 Clearly, some associations are better prepared than others to make this transition.
 Associations that have modernized on an association LMS and began their transition before the crisis are in a better place to rapidly expand on those efforts.
 Those associations that have invested minimally on online education naturally have more work to do.

-Most associations that have not purchased a new LMS in the last couple of years are rightfully wondering if their current LMS is the best solution for the accelerated transition and future.
+Most organizations that have not purchased a new association LMS in the last couple of years are rightfully wondering if their current LMS is the best solution for the accelerated transition and future.

 Many Types of LMS

 In 2020 there are many different types of LMS solutions and hundreds of competing vendors.
 It’s easy for researchers and buyers to get lost and overwhelmed.
 Unfortunately for associations, most LMS vendors think they are just fine to support associations because members are just like employees.